HINSDALE, N.H. -- The Knicks have Spike Lee and the Lakers have Jack Nicholson.

 "I like to play zone, because we tend to get into foul trouble when we go man-to-man," added the Hinsdale coach.

 Bourne also contributed at the offensive end.
-She scored using a sweet post move, knocked down a 12-footer and also
+She scored using a sweet post move, knocked down a 12-footer and also went 2-for-2 from the charity stripe, helping the Pacers to a 23-4 advantage.

 And then the Kingsmen woke up.